-Some of the more humorous entries – at least from an onlooker’s perspective – are his descriptions of the troubles he had in getting remarried as a widower.
+Some of the more humorous entries – at least from an onlooker’s perspective – reveal his descriptions of the troubles he had in getting remarried as a widower.

-Sewall was profoundly lucky in love as a young man.
-In 1676 he married Hannah Hull, a young woman who was very much in love with the young lawyer, Sewall.
+Samuel Sewall was profoundly lucky in love as a young man.
+In 1676 he married Hannah Hull, a young woman very much in love with the young lawyer, Sewall.
 Hull was the daughter of John Hull, the first mint master of Massachusetts—a position that made Hull very wealthy.

 With his wealthy family connections Sewall easily rose in power and stature.
 By 1717, however, when Hannah died, the old man was viewed as less of a catch by the women of Massachusetts.